Skip to main content

 III — Restraint

 A system has an obligation to not know certain things.
-The right to opacity exists in many contexts.

 IV — Transparency

-When a system makes a decision that impacts a person — approving, denying, ranking, recommending, restricting — that person has the right to understand what happened and why.
-When a system changes its rules, those changes must be communicated clearly and in advance.
+When a system makes a determination that impacts a person — approving, denying, ranking, recommending, restricting — that person has the right to understand what happened and why.
+The reasoning must be available, not performed.
+An explanation optimized to satisfy a regulator is not an explanation.
+An explanation a person cannot understand is not an explanation.

 A system that cannot explain itself to the people it serves has no legitimate authority over them.